 Overview of the full-potential method

 The full-potential program lmf is an augmented-wave electronic structure package.
 It solves the Schrodinger equation in solids by partitioning space into spheres centered at atoms, where partial waves can be efficiently evaluated numerically, and an interstitial region, where the wave functions are represented by smooth, analytic envelope functions (smooth Hankel functions).
-It is a descendent of an electronic structure code nfp written by M. Methfessel and M. van Schilfgaarde.
+It is a descendent of an electronic structure code nfp written by M. Methfessel and M. van Schilfgaarde in the 1990’s.
 The original method was described in some detail in Ref.
 1. It has been greatly expanded and the method is documented as part of the Questaal suite in Ref.
 2.

 Smoothed Hankel functions

 The envelope functions are smoothed generalizations of Hankel functions that are found in LMTO programs.
 Unlike the normal Hankel functions, the smoothed versions — convolutions of ordinary Hankel functions and Gaussian functions — are regular at the origin.
 Their smoothness is controlled by an extra degree of freedom, the gaussian width or “smoothing” radius .
 This page defines them and outlines some of their mathematical properties.
 The most complete description can be found in Ref.
 3; see also Sec.
 3.1 of Ref.
 2.

 Smooth Hankels are a significantly better choice of envelope functions than the customary LMTO basis set constructed of normal Hankels.
 However, smoothing introduces complications because the augmentation of a smoothed Hankel function is less straightforward than it is for an ordinary Hankel.
 The envelope functions, while an improvement over the traditional LMTO basis are not yet optimal.
 They are not screened into a tight-binding representation, as in the second-generation and later generation LMTO methods; thus wave functions are evaluated by Ewald summation.
 A new basis, “Jigsaw Puzzle Orbitals,” makes use of screening and some other tricks to construct a short ranged, minimal basis of envelope functions.
 They are highly accurate because they are tailored to the potential, and accomplish a level of precision in the interstitial approaching that of the augmented parts.
 Thus the basis set should be close to complete in the energy window where linearization is valid.